What Is a BSN?

 Higher Earning Potential

-Registered nurses who hold a BS in Nursing tend to earn more than those with only an associate degree.
-Employers value RNs who are better prepared to contribute to favorable patient outcomes.3
+Registered nurses who hold a BS in Nursing have the potential to earn more than those with only an associate degree.4 Employers value RNs who are better prepared to contribute to favorable patient outcomes.4

-Qualify for More Positions and Gain Opportunities for Promotion
+Qualify for More Positions and Potentially Gain Promotion Opportunities

-According to NurseJournal, RNs with a BSN may be more likely to be hired for higher-level positions.
-They may also enjoy increased job opportunities.
-Furthermore, as a BSN-prepared nurse, you can increase your chances of being promoted to a leadership position.
-Depending on where you work, you may be able to advance to a role where you oversee other nurses and work directly with upper management.3
+According to NurseJournal, RNs with a BSN may be more likely to be hired for higher-level positions.4 They may also find themselves with increased job opportunities.4 Furthermore, as a bachelor’s degree-prepared nurse, you may position yourself to pursue potential leadership positions.
+Depending on where you work, you may be able to advance to a role where you oversee other nurses and work directly with upper management.4

 Work in a Variety of Settings

-Having a BS in Nursing will offer you the skills to take on more responsibilities in the workplace.
-Therefore, you may be presented with a wider variety of career opportunities.
+A Bachelor of Science in Nursing degree will teach you the skills needed to take on more responsibilities in the workplace.
 Some of the places where you can apply your knowledge are hospitals, community care settings and health service organizations.
 Additionally, many BSN-prepared nurses work in case management, private homes and public health.

 Prepare for Graduate School